 Pulis leaves uncertain future to West Brom board

-Tony Pulis says it is up to West Brom's board to decide his future after a 4-0 thrashing at the hands of Chelsea piled further pressure on the under-fire manager.
+Tony Pulis said it was up to West Brom's board to decide his future after a 4-0 thrashing at the hands of Chelsea piled further pressure on the under-fire manager.

 The Baggies were well beaten at the Hawthorns as they suffered a fourth consecutive Premier League loss and they will drop into the bottom three if West Ham beat Watford on Sunday.

-Pulis admits that he has met with owner Guochuan Lai, who purchased West Brom in July 2016, amid mounting scrutiny of a winless run that stretches back to August.
+Pulis revealed he had met with owner Guochuan Lai, who purchased West Brom in July 2016, amid mounting scrutiny of a winless run that stretches back to August.

 And the former Stoke City and Crystal Palace boss hopes to have the chance to turn things around, if he remains wanted by the Midlands outfit.